 - Watch for allergy reactions with fucus.

 Phytolacca is the berry of the poke root plant.
-According to a Vitalitymagazine article, this should never be taken as an herbal remedy.
 Many of its benefits are for ease of movement, and more movement means more calories burned.
 Phytolacca, according to the New York School of Homeopathy, "gets things moving in the body, especially the lymphatic system, the joints and the metabolism."
 Any remedy that gets you moving and speeds up lymphatic drainage and metabolism should help to help reduce weight.
 The symptoms and personalities it is used to treat include: